244th Rifle Division: Operation Typhoon

 As of September 10 the division was significantly weakened, with 6,984 personnel on strength, while the 19th Army as a whole had 68,997 in total out of an authorized 109,048.
 The front west of Moscow was generally quiet through the balance of September as Army Groups Center and South focused on the encirclement and destruction of Southwestern Front east of Kyiv.
 On October 1, the eve of the renewed German offensive on the Soviet capital, the STAVKA believed the main German attack would come along the Smolensk–Vyazma highway; in fact it would be aimed at the 19th/30th Army boundary.
-On this crucial sector, which would soon be struck by 3rd Panzer Group, the 244th was defending a sector that was 13km wide.
+On this crucial sector, which would soon be struck by 3rd Panzer Group, the 244th was defending a sector that was 13 km wide.
 It had 18 45mm antitank guns, 23 76mm guns (including regimental guns) and eight 122mm howitzers, fewer than four guns per kilometre.
 In addition, it had a total of only 700 metres of barbed wire and 550 land mines in front of its forward zone, although an additional 627 antitank mines were intended to be dug in during the fighting along likely routes of German tank movement.